Sambal Oelek (aka Sambal Ulek). A delicious spicy chili sauce made with chilies, onion, shallots, garlic, tomatoes and oil. Ready in 20 minutes!

 - 1 bulb garlic peeled

 - Pour the ingredients back into the pan.
-Tip: I recommend doing this outdoors on a portable stovetop to prevent inhaling hot chili smoke which can lead to a coughing fest!
+Tip: I recommend turning on the stove fan on high or cooking this outdoors on a portable stovetop to prevent inhaling hot chili smoke which can lead to a coughing fest!

 - Allow this to cool and transfer to a mason jar.
 Serve & enjoy!